History of Tina Charles (basketball) in Timeline

 In 2017, Tina Charles had re-signed with the Sichuan Whales for the 2017–18 off-season.

 In 2018, Tina Charles re-signed with the Liberty and was voted into the 2018 WNBA All-Star Game for her sixth all-star game appearance.
-The Liberty missed the playoffs.
+The Liberty would miss out on the playoffs for the first time in 4 years as they finished 7–27.

 2018: Awarded the Mannie Jackson Basketball's Human Spirit Award

-In 2018, Tina Charles was awarded the Mannie Jackson Basketball's Human Spirit Award for her work on education and heart health, stemming from her Hopey's Heart Foundation which distributes Automated External Defibrillators (AED) to schools and her funding of a school in Mali.
+In 2018, Tina Charles received the Mannie Jackson Basketball's Human Spirit Award for her dedication to education and heart health, stemming from her work with Hopey's Heart Foundation, which distributes Automated External Defibrillators (AED) to schools, and her funding of a school in Mali.

 June 4, 2019: Liberty's All-Time Scoring Leader